fearless-dhbw/scientific-programming/README.md

 ## For my data science and machine learning project, I decided to image classify some popular Sport Celebrities:

-1. Lionel Messi
+-  Lionel Messi
-2. Virat Kohli
+- Virat Kohli
-3. Maria Sharapova
+- Maria Sharapova
-4. Venus Williams
+- Venus Williams
-5. Roger Federer
+- Roger Federer

+## Highlights:

+- Took raw truth data and worked from preprocessing, processing and training data model
+- Used wavelet transform and raw pixel data to detect images.
+Used SVM to create a confusion matrix with relatively high accuracy.
+- Used confusion matrix to plot data
+- Created Frontend and Backend data

 ## The folder structure: